Tram-One/hover-engine/README.md

 console.log(engine.store) // -> { temp: 71 }
 ```

-The second arguement is anything that we pass in when we call the action.
+The second argument is anything that we pass in when we call the action.
 For example:
 ```javascript
 const engine = new HoverEngine() engine.addActions({temp: temperatureActions})